RSE-Sheffield/RSE-Sheffield.github.io/README.md

 title: foo-bar
 author: Baz
 date: 2018-01-01 00:00:00
+excerpt_separator: <!--more-->
 category:
 tags:
 social_image: /assets/images/logo/rse-logoonly-stroke.png
 ---
 ```

+The `excerpt_separator` defines a token, which when placed in the blog post causes the remainder of the post to be omitted from blog post previews shown around the website (e.g. [here](https://rse.shef.ac.uk/blog/).
+It is recommended that blog posts account for the excerpt by having the first paragraph/s act as an introduction to the blog post's content.
+If `excerpt_separator` is not included in the front-matter, the first line-break will be treated as the end of the excerpt, the suggested seperator `<!--more-->` is a html comment so will not be visible within blog posts.

 **Warning: GitHub will refuse to serve Jekyll sites that include funny characters (e.g. `&` or `@` in the `title:` YAML field unless the entire title is enclosed in double-quotes**, even though the Jekyll site will build locally without warnings.